ohollmen/docker-imager/README.md

 - OS software (and other) packages
   - **plist** - Packagelist as Array of OS package names for the OS docker image is being built for
-  - **plfname** - Package list filename for long package lists where maiintaining plist in JSON is no more practicat.
+  - **plfname** - Package list filename (*.json or *.txt) for long package lists where maintaining plist in JSON is no more practical.
 This is (meant to be) mutually exclusive with plist. plfname is however overriden by (preferred ove) plist if both exist in config.
   - **pkgtype** - Package *and* Package manager type (this affects commands used, do not use rpm for SUSE)
     - "deb" for Debian/Ubuntu
     - "rpm" for RHEL/Centos